robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 XUnit result files contain the test execution summary in xUnit__ compatible XML format.
 These files can thus be used as an input for external tools that understand xUnit reports.
-For example, Jenkins continuous integration server has an `xUnit plugin`__ that can generate statistics based on xUnit compatible results.
+For example, Jenkins__ continuous integration server supports generating statistics based on xUnit compatible results.

 .. tip:: Jenkins also has a separate `Robot Framework plugin`__.